vmikhalenko/Playwright_genius/README.md

 # Playwright_genius
-Some UI tests using *Playwright* https://magento.softwaretestingboard.com/
+Some UI tests using *Playwright* for https://magento.softwaretestingboard.com/